+Education.

-Output 3 Education.
-Aldershot Garrison Community Resilience booklet - version 2 (The booklet advises on crime prevention and is provided to every household to educate crime prevention measures) Impact Strength - Families feel advised on best practice to defend against robbery.
+Aldershot Garrison Community Resilience booklet - version 2

+(The booklet advises on crime prevention and is provided to every household to educate crime prevention measures)

+Strength - Families feel advised on best practice to defend against robbery.
 Given POCs to report concerns.
 Families feel supported and Police feel supported.

+Weakness -

-Weakness - Opportunities - Could be used with relatively minor changes for the wider civilian community Threat - Better protected areas may mean criminals may target other areas.
-Output 4 Permit Parking Scheme.
-A trial of a permit parking scheme is currently underway to minimise illegal parking in Service Family Accommodation Impact Strength - No illegal parking.
+Opportunities - Could be used with relatively minor changes for the wider civilian community

+Threat - Better protected areas may mean criminals may target other areas.

+Permit Parking Scheme.

+A trial of a permit parking scheme is currently underway to minimise illegal parking in Service Family Accommodation

+Strength - No illegal parking.
 Families feel safer.
 Access to Emergency Services maintained.

 Weakness - Potential for friction between the provided and residents.
 Opportunities - The secondary effect of this scheme has been to reduce the number of unknown visitors in the area, thus making it easier to identify potential threats.

 The parking wardens also provide an additional layer of general security awareness.

 Threat - Increased levels of parking bureaucracy, which can frustrate users of the scheme, could lead to it being abandoned.

-In year impact No data is collected
+No data is collected

-Priority Children at risk with a focus on knife/blade related incidents Strategic Assessment Narrative The threat of serious organised crime especially related to the exploitation of children is a county priority.
+The threat of serious organised crime especially related to the exploitation of children is a county priority.
 County Lines and organised gangs are known to be operating within the Safer North Hampshire area.
 In addition, while figures are low and overall weapons offences were down last year, the number of people found to be carrying a weapon and also using them in certain offences has risen.
-Knife/blade crime has also risen 90 in the past five years and is a national priority which requires a cross government approach.
-It should be a priority for the CSP to identify and work with vulnerable young people at an early stage to prevent the occurrence of higher harm offences (linked to ASB priority around early intervention). sert below how you worked in partnership over 2019/20 to tackle the above priority, include details of any specific projects
+Knife/blade crime has also risen 90% in the past five years and is a national priority which requires a cross government approach.
+It should be a priority for the CSP to identify and work with vulnerable young people at an early stage to prevent the occurrence of higher harm offences (linked to ASB priority around early intervention).

+Insert below how you worked in partnership over 2019/20 to tackle the above priority, include details of any specific projects or partners work with.